pulumi/pulumi-hugo/themes/default/content/templates/static-website/aws/index.md

 {{% /choosable %}}

 Follow the prompts to complete the new-project wizard.
-When it's done, you'll have a complete Pulumi project configured with the most common settings, ready to deploy.
+When it's done, you'll have a complete Pulumi project that's ready to deploy and configured with the most common settings.
 Feel free to inspect the code in {{< langfile >}} for a closer look.

 ## Deploying the project

-The template requires no additional configuration, so once the new project is created, you can deploy it immediately with [`pulumi up`]({{< relref "/docs/reference/cli/pulumi_up" >}}):
+The template requires no additional configuration.
+Once the new project is created, you can deploy it immediately with [`pulumi up`]({{< relref "/docs/reference/cli/pulumi_up" >}}):

 ```bash
 $ pulumi up